-Apple Watch SE vs Fitbit Charge 5: What will it be?
+Apple Watch SE vs. Fitbit Charge 5: What will it be?

 Both fitness wearables have you covered when it comes to all-day activity and sleep tracking.
 However, you're only going to get smart features like Siri, internal storage, music, customizable apps, advanced navigation, and safety tracking with Apple Watch SE.

 If you're an Android user, Fitbit Charge 5 is your obvious choice because of its compatibility.
-Plus, it hosts a variety of brand new features like EDA, ECG, Readiness Scores, and an always-on watch face.
-The fact that it's significantly less expensive than Apple Watch SE, with advanced features and impressive battery life, makes it an excellent value.
-Let's break things down even further.
+Plus, it hosts a variety of advanced features like EDA, ECG, Readiness Scores, and an always-on watch face.
+The fact that it's significantly less expensive than Apple Watch SE, with high-tech features and impressive battery life, makes it an excellent value.
+But let's break things down even further.

 Apple Watch SE vs. Fitbit Charge 5: Perks of a smartwatch